-Price: £19,950 | Rolex watches
+Price: £7,150 | Browse Rolex watches at Goldsmiths

 If you're after a classy looking watch on a budget, the British brand Rotary are perfect.
 This classic looking timepiece is worn by Benedict Cumberbatch in Sherlock!
 Get buying Cumberbitches.

-Price: £95 | Rotary watches
+Price: £95 | Browse Rotary watches at Watch Shop

 No best watch list would be complete without Swatch, the budget Swiss brand (who also happen to make some pretty snazzy designs).
 We love the Swatch Originals range -- made from plastic and silicon but featuring quartz movement and waterproof to 3 Bars, but we've gone for the Sistem51, which is a bit more techy.
 In fact, the Sistem51 is a technological wonder, featuring 51 parts, one screw, and a 90-hour power reserve.

-Price: £108 | Buy from Swatch watches
+Price: £108 | Browse Swatch watches on the brand's website

-Tag Heuer Carrera Calibre Heuer 01
+TAG Heuer Carrera Calibre Heuer 01

-The classic Tag timepiece, the Tag Heuer Carrera was created in 1964 as a tribute to the Carrera Panamerica, or "Mexican Road Race" of the fifties, at which the day's most balls-out drivers raced 2000 miles across Mexico at full speed.
+The classic TAG timepiece, the TAG Heuer Carrera was created in 1964 as a tribute to the Carrera Panamerica, or "Mexican Road Race" of the fifties, at which the day's most balls-out drivers raced 2000 miles across Mexico at full speed.
 Today's Carrera Calibre Heuer 01 is made from titanium carbide coated steel, and is completed by a strap made from black rubber for a stylish, sporty look.

 Tissot T Touch Expert Solar